DirectoryLister/DirectoryLister/README.md

   * Creates on-the-fly listing of any web-accessable directory
   * Custimizable sort order of files/folders
   * Easily define hidden files to be excluded from the listing
+  * Infotext in Popup per File
+  * Copy MD5 and Sha to Clipboard
+  * Bootstrap 3.3.7

 Requirements